Bernstein-gamma functions and exponential functionals of Levy Processes: Introduction

-The foremost motivation underlying this study is the methodology underpinning an approach developed by the authors for understanding the spectral decomposition of at least some non-self-adjoint Markov semigroups.
-This program has been carried out for a class of generalized Laguerre semigroups and a class of positive self-similar semigroups, see the recent papers \cite{Patie-Savov-GL}, \cite{Patie-Savov-16}, \cite{Patie-Zhao} and \cite{Patie-Savov-Zhao}.
+and valid (at least) on the domain $i\R\setminus\lbrb{\Zc_0\!\lbrb{\Psi}\cup\curly{0}}$, where we set The foremost motivation underlying this study is the methodology underpinning an approach developed by the authors for understanding the spectral decomposition of at least some non-self-adjoint Markov semigroups.
+This program has been carried out for a class of generalized Laguerre semigroups and a class of positive self-similar semigroups, see the recent papers \cite{Patie-Savov-16}, \cite{Patie-Savov-GL}, \cite{Patie-Savov-Zhao} and \cite{Patie-Zhao}.
 The latter study has revealed that solutions to equations of the type \eqref{eq:fe} play a central role in obtaining and quantitatively characterizing the spectral representation of the aforementioned semigroups.
 Since \eqref{eq:fe} is defined on a subset of $ i\R$, a natural approach to derive and understand its solution stems from the classical Wiener-Hopf method.
 It is well-known that for any $\Psi\in\overNc$, where $\overNc$ stands for the space of the negative of continuous negative definite functions, see \eqref{eq:defoNc} below for definition, we have the analytic Wiener-Hopf factorization

 where $\php,\phn\in\Bc$ , that is $\phi_{\pms}$ are Bernstein functions, see \eqref{eq:phi0} for definition. {Note that $\phpm$ are uniquely defined up to a positive multiplicative constant.
 The latter as will be seen is of no significance.
-Exploiting \eqref{eq:WH1} the characterization of the solution of \eqref{eq:fe} in $\mathcal{P}$ is, up to an uniqueness argument, reduced to the solution in $\mathcal{P}$ as well of equations of the type
+Exploiting \eqref{eq:WH1} the characterization of the solution of \eqref{eq:fe} in the space of analytic functions and in the space of Mellin transforms of random variables is, up to an uniqueness argument, reduced to the solution in the space of Mellin transforms of random variables of equations of the type